alchemisten/schablone-logging/README.md

 # Logging
 This is the monorepo for the `@schablone/logging` package.
+It provides a logger that can be configured based on the current environment.
+With this you can for example only log traces and debug statements on the development server without changing any code.

 ## Content
 See the respective package documentation for usage details.

 * [`logging`](libs/logging): Base package containing all transports that do not require any additional dependencies.
+This is the only package required for basic console logging.
 * [`logging-transport-sentry-browser`](libs/logging-transport-sentry-browser): Sentry transport implementation for the browser.
 Only required if logs should be sent to Sentry from a browser.
 * [`logging-transport-sentry-node`](libs/logging-transport-sentry-node): Sentry transport implementation for node.